enumerbs/Project4-Group6/README.md

 4. Machine Learning:
 - Split the data into training and testing subsets
 - Choose appropriate ML models e.g. Random Forest Regression and Neural Prophet
+5. Presentation:
+- Plot results using Matplotlib
+- Provide user interaction via queryable API and/or web application.

 ## Expected Outcomes
 - A trained predictive model capable of accurately forecasting retail turnover.
-- Visualizations   that   clearly   convey   findings   to   stakeholders   for   informed   decision- making.
+- Visualizations that convey findings to stakeholders for informed decision-making.

 ## Tools and Technologies
 - Programming Language: Python